MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/debug-devtools.md

 ---

-If none of the above approaches are available, your app can add `--auto-open-devtools-for-tabs` to the browser arguments via an environment variable or registry key.
+If none of the above approaches are available, you can add `--auto-open-devtools-for-tabs` to the browser arguments via an environment variable or registry key.
 This approach will open a DevTools window when a WebView2 is created.

 <!-- ====================================================================== -->